tom-dierckx/AirQuality-Station-using-Attiny85/README.md

 Just import this repository in platformIO and you should be good to go, the code isn't that complex.
 If you have any questions you can always contact me on Github.

+I used this [documentation](https://create.arduino.cc/projecthub/arjun/programming-attiny85-with-arduino-uno-afb829) for flashing an Attiny85 using an arduino UNO.

+Settings in the `platformio.ini` file work with this method (Do not forget the electrolytic capacitor!).

 ## Can we finally build the thing please

-I uploaded the STL files to thingiverse.
+I uploaded the STL files to Thingiverse.
 You can find these [here]().
 Or in the images directory in this repository.